 All our readers get a free 30 day premium trial using this link.

-Self-defense training will decrease the risk of something bad happening to you in case of assault or attack by teaching you how to react and get away from a dangerous situation following these steps:
+Self-defense training will decrease the risk of something bad happening to you in case of assault or attack by teaching you how to react and get away from a dangerous situation.

-- Read a situation.
+- How read a situation.
 Be aware of your surroundings so you can identify danger before it occurs.
 If a situation does not feel right, leave, you don’t have to be polite with anyone or stay where you no longer want to be.

-- Set boundaries with your body language and your voice.
-Be firm, don’t apologize, and insist on others respecting your boundaries.
+- How to set boundaries with your body language and your voice.
+Being firm, not apologizing, and insisting on others respecting your boundaries.
 Sometimes, breaking someone’s pattern and expectations is enough to make them rethink an attack on you.
 Most attacks are crimes of opportunity and assailants will leave you alone if you make yourself a difficult target.

-- Use the least amount of force with the highest impact to get away from a situation and to give you a chance to run to safety.
+- How to use the least amount of force with the highest impact to get away from a situation and to give you a chance to run to safety.
 Identify soft spots in the body like the groin or the eyes and aim for those.

 - She Warrior Self-Defense: The Complete Beginner Training by Jenn Cassetta